iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-11-27.md

 This was my second caving trip and despite the grim weather, I enjoyed it and had as much fun as in my first trip.
 Looking forward to Yorkshire III!!!!!!

 #### Nuria

+Next day caving was cancelled because another group already went down the same cave.

+We drove home making one stop in Illingdon to get a good tea and sweets.
+For me it was a scary trip with many strong impressions.
+Maybe because it was so scary  I think I learnt a lot.

+#### Max